-The District's investments in the SBA Debt Service Accounts are to provide for debt service payments on bond debt issued by the State Board of Education for the benefit of the District.
+The District's investments in the SBA Debt Service Accounts are to provide for debt service payments on bond debt issued by the SBE for the benefit of the District.
 The District relies on policies developed by SBA for managing interest rate risk and credit risk on this account.

-As of June 30, 2015, the District's investments in the Florida PRIME is rated AAAm by Standard & Poor's.

-The Wells Fargo Advantage Heritage Money Market Fund was rated AAAm by Standard & Poor's.
+As of June 30, 2016, the District's investments in the Florida PRIME, the Wells Fargo Advantage Heritage Money Market Fund, and the Florida Education Investment Trust Fund were rated AAAm by Standard & Poor's.